Ultra-short strong excitation of two-level systems: Analysis

-For this numerical simulation we have considered the following three phase functions (a)(b)(c): $\phi(t) = (\pi/2)[1+\tanh(\alpha t)]$, (d)(e)(f): $\phi(t) = (\pi/2)[1-\tanh(\alpha t)]$ and (g)(h)(i) $\phi(t) = (\pi/2)\sech^{2}(\alpha t)$.
-We can see how the phase change duration $\Delta t$, i.e. the steepness of the $\phi(t)$ function, has not an unique effect on the excited population, and depends on the general shape of the phase change.
-In particular, it is worth noting that for ascending and descending phase changes built on the $\tanh(t)$ function the effect of the steepness is opposite.
+For the numerical simulation we have considered the following three phase functions (see \autoref{simulations-fig}) (a)(b)(c): $\phi(t) = (\pi/2)[1+\tanh(\alpha t)]$, (d)(e)(f): $\phi(t) = (\pi/2)[1-\tanh(\alpha t)]$ and (g)(h)(i) $\phi(t) = (\pi/2)\sech^{2}(\alpha t)$.
 We can observe a global behaviour which relates the characterizing parameters of the phase change with the amplitude of the population of the excited state.
+We can see how the phase change duration $\Delta t$, i.e. the steepness of the $\phi(t)$ function, has not an unique effect on the excited population, which depends on the general shape of the phase change.
+In particular, it is worth noting that for ascending and descending phase changes built on the $\tanh(t)$ function, the effect of the steepness is opposite.
 Qualitatively, for the ascendent hyperbolic tangent we observe that by increasing the slope the population increases.
 On the other hand, for the descendent hyperbolic tangent the effect of this parameter is reversed: decreasing the slope of phase change leads to a decrease of the population.
-We remark that these behaviors are only global, and are reversed for some small ranges of frequencies.
-As an example, in plot 4.(f), for low ranges of laser frequencies, by decreasing the slope we increase the population, which is opposite of the behavior observed for higher frequencies.
-For the peaked shape ($\sech(t)$), no general behaviors are observed.
-However, for the intermediate range of frequencies it can be observed a link between the increasing of the pulse width and the increase of the population.
+We remark that these behaviours are only global, and are reversed for some small ranges of frequencies.
+As an example, in plot \ref{matrix-fig-f}, for low ranges of laser frequencies, by decreasing the slope we increase the population, which is opposite of the behaviour observed for higher frequencies.
+For the peaked shape ($\sech(t)$), no general behaviours are observed.
+However, for the intermediate range of frequencies it can be observed a link between the increasing of the pulse width and the increase of the population.\\